Locations:

 How can gestational diabetes be prevented?

 It’s not entirely preventable, but you can take steps to reduce your risk.
-Eating a balanced diet and getting regular exercise before and during your pregnancy is the best way to reduce your risk of developing gestational diabetes.
+Eating balanced and nutritious meals and getting regular exercise before and during your pregnancy are the best ways to reduce your risk of developing gestational diabetes.

 Outlook / Prognosis

-Yes, you can still have a healthy pregnancy and a healthy baby if you have gestational diabetes.
-Gestational diabetes is a highly treatable and manageable condition.
-Work with your healthcare provider to make sure you understand your treatment plan and how you can keep your blood sugar levels at a healthy level.
+Gestational diabetes is a common condition and healthcare providers have a good idea of how best to manage and treat it.
+You’ll still have a healthy pregnancy and a healthy baby if you have gestational diabetes.
+Work with your healthcare provider to make sure you understand your treatment plan and how you can keep your blood sugar levels healthy.

 Will gestational diabetes go away after pregnancy?